 So, to answer the initial questions, yes, an air conditioner with an Energy Star label can save you money.
 However, it doesn’t matter what the level of efficiency is or if it has an Energy Star label, you will not get the rated efficiency with poor installation.
 Moreover, good installation is essential for good efficiency.
 Additionally, an example of this is an air conditioner installed in an existing home with bad ductwork.

 If the ductwork is leaky and not properly insulated then all that efficiency will be leaky out of the ductwork instead of being delivered into the home.
 So, look at the overall picture and get the ductwork fixed or replaced before spending a lot of money on a Cadillac system.
-Otherwise, you will be getting a Cadillac electric bill.
+Otherwise, you will be getting a Cadillac electric bill and not saving energy.

 Energy Star Central Air Conditioners